Reproducible-Science-Curriculum/publication-RR-Jupyter/_episodes/01-documentation.md

 * Solange Duruz.
 (2016).
 Simulated breed for GENMON [Data set].
 Zenodo. http://doi.org/10.5281/zenodo.220887
 * Zichen Wang, Avi Ma'ayan.
 Zika-RNAseq-Pipeline v0.1.
 Zenodo; 2016. http://doi.org/10.5281/zenodo.56311

+## Metadata quality: Good - Better - Best

+> Metadata is the contextual information required to interpret data ([Fig 1](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005097#pcbi-1005097-g001)) and should be clearly defined and tightly integrated with data .
+The importance of metadata for context, reusability, and discovery has been written about at length in guides for data management best practices. _Hart _et al._ [Ten Simple Rules for Digital Data Storage.](http://dx.doi.org/10.1371/journal.pcbi.1005097) PLoS Comput Biol.
+2016;12: e1005097_

+Metadata include information about data points, observations (rows, columns), samples, etc.  There are also record-level metadata (metadata of research inputs and products as records), including typically the following:
+* Title
+* Authors
+* Description
+* Keywords

+Good metadata are important for reproducible research, because they describe the data at various levels:, including measurement protocols, observations, versions of software and other tools, and thus provide the **context for interpreting the data, analysis, and results.**

+Metadata also aid discovery.

+### Exercise 2 (7 minutes)

+This is a continuation of Exercise 1.
+Rank the following Zenodo records from from 1 (most helpful/informative) to 3 (least helpful/informative) for metadata quality.

+* MS Salmanpour.
+(2016).
+Data set [Data set].
+Zenodo. http://doi.org/10.5281/zenodo.193025
+* Solange Duruz.
+(2016).
+Simulated breed for GENMON [Data set].
+Zenodo. http://doi.org/10.5281/zenodo.220887
+* Zichen Wang, Avi Ma'ayan.
+Zika-RNAseq-Pipeline v0.1.
+Zenodo; 2016. http://doi.org/10.5281/zenodo.56311

+Discuss the following questions:
+* What were the criteria that you used to rank?
+* What was missing?
+* What was the most helpful?
+* What was the most critical piece of information?

 ## Examples for learning what's possible